ooples/pine_script_docs/source/language/Type_system.rst

 Time series
 ^^^^^^^^^^^

 Much of the power of Pine stems from the fact that it is designed to process *time series* efficiently.
 Time series are not a form or a type; they are the fundamental structure Pine uses to store the successive values of a variable over time, where each value is tethered to a point in time.
 Since charts are composed of bars, each representing a particular point in time, time series are the ideal data structure to work with values that may change with time.
-The concept of time series is intimately linked to Pine's :ref:`here <PageExecutionModel>`.
+The concept of time series is intimately linked to Pine's :ref:`execution model <PageExecutionModel>`.
 Understanding both is key to making the most of the power of Pine.

 Take the built-in `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ variable, which contains the "open" price of each bar in the dataset.
 If your script is running on a 5min chart, then each value in the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ time series is the "open" price of the consecutive 5min chart bars.
 When your script refers to `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__, it is referring to the "open" price of the bar the script is executing on.
 To refer to past values in a time series, we use the `[] <https://www.tradingview.com/pine-script-reference/v5/#op_[]>`__ history-referencing operator.
 When a script is executing on a given bar, ``open[1]`` refers to the value of the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ time series on the previous bar.